oluwex/dj-assessments/mid level/Contacts App.md

 - Upload contact image
 - Export all contacts in form of a csv file
 - Import contacts from csv
-- View a dashboard showing the number of contacts, number of male contact, number of female contacts, number of favourites
+- Get dashboard data showing the number of contacts, number of male contact, number of female contacts, number of favourites
 - Share contact through email, whatsapp etc.
 - Download contact in vcf format.

+## Submission
+- Deploy your solution to a cloud provider.
+- Share the url on submission